 "The Beauty of the Heavens" is sometimes more than just a figure of speech.
 In some (unfortunately rare) cases, the sophisticated instrumentation used by astronomers for their research actually delivers beautiful images.
-This consideration is not meant to reinforce the prejudice once formulated (and then variously refined) by a friend of mine more or less as "Astronomers are lucky because their work is to look at nice, colourful images from which they can draw inspiration to try and seduce hot chicks!" (for an example of the "nice" images with which I am presently (19 April 2001) dealing many hours a day click here), but rather to share the sense of wonder that these images may arise even in the most reluctant and driest hearts!
+This consideration is not meant to reinforce the prejudice once formulated (and then variously refined) by a friend of mine more or less as "Astronomers are lucky because their work is to look at nice, colourful images from which they can draw inspiration to try and seduce hot chicks!" (for an example of the "nice" images with which I am presently (19 April 2001) dealing many hours a day click here), but rather to share the sense of wonder that these images may arise even in the most reluctant and dry hearts!

 The M100 Spiral Galaxy imaged